What is Carbon Molecular Sieve?

 The shaped material is heated under an inert atmosphere to ~500–900 °C, and as a result, the process removes volatiles and creates a porous structure. - Activate

-The carbon partially “burned off” at 700-1000 °C using steam or CO₂.
+The carbon is partially “burned off” at 700-1000 °C using steam or CO₂.
 This step creates micropores and increases surface area. - Pore mouth narrowing

 A hydrocarbon gas (e.g., benzene, toluene, propylene) is decomposed at ~650-800 °C, depositing a thin carbon layer at the pore entrances.
 This shrinks pore openings to ~0.3-0.5 nm, giving CMS its unique O₂/N₂ separation ability. - Quality control